Jason Nolf: 2018–2019

 As a senior, he repeated as a Southern Scuffle and Keystone Classic champion, and once again was unbeaten during regular season.
 After becoming a two-time Big Ten Conference champion, Nolf scored bonus-points in every match en route to dominantly claiming his third straight NCAA title, as well as helping Penn State win its fourth championship in a row.
 He finished the season with a perfect 31–0 record.

 Nolf graduated as a three-time NCAA Division I National champion and two-time Big Ten Conference champion with a record of 133–4.
 In June 2019, Nolf was awarded the prestigious Big Ten Medal of Honor along with Ally McHugh.

 Fresh off his accomplished college career, Nolf joined the Nittany Lion Wrestling Club and switched his focus to freestyle full-time.
 Between April and May, Nolf placed third at the US Open at 70 kilograms and at the US World Team Trials up at 74 kilograms.
 To close off the year, he earned a silver medal from the Bill Farrell Memorial.

 2020

 To start off the year, Nolf earned a gold medal from the Pan American Championships up at 79 kilograms, qualifying for the US Olympic Team Trials.
-He was scheduled to competed at the event in April, however, the event was postponed for 2021 due to the COVID-19 pandemic.
+He was scheduled to compete at the event in April, however, the event was postponed for 2021 due to the COVID-19 pandemic.

 Nolf then competed in three matches in different events, earning wins over US National champion Jordan Oliver, three-time All-American David McFadden, and 2007 U20 World champion turned MMA fighter Bubba Jenkins.